benintheb/studylog/javascript/groom-jsES6-basic/groom-jsES6-basic.md

 Method `func`'s `this.value` is binded with `value` of `obj` which is 1, but the inner method `innerFunc`'s `this.value` is binded with `value` of the window object which is 100.

 - This phenomena shows one of the flaws of the JavaScript language.
-- There are methods such as `apply`, `call`, and `bind` to address this flaw, but will be looked at in another time.
+- There are methods such as `apply`, `call`, and `bind` to address this flaw, but will be looked at another time.

 ---